Vehicles - Mobile Sources

 Visibility degradation, or haze, results from tiny particles in the atmosphere that diffuse light.
 The same pollutants mentioned above - NOx, VOC, SO2, and ammonia - which contribute to PM2.5 are also significant contributors to haze.

-Vapor recovery requirements for gasoline dispensing facilities
+Vapor recovery at gasoline dispensing facilities

-Stage I requirements
+State I vapor recovery requirements

-Stage II requirements
+Stage II vapor recovery requirements

 Stage II vapor recovery systems were required in Kenosha, Kewaunee, Manitowoc, Milwaukee, Ozaukee, Racine, Sheboygan, Washington and Waukesha counties.
 However, facilities in these counties may voluntarily remove or decommission their Stage II systems.